oceanprotocol/ocean.py/READMEs/predict-eth.md

 target_unixtimes = np.asarray([_unixtime(datetime) for datetime in target_datetimes])

-#get the most recent day of ETH price data
+#get the most recent day of *true* ETH price data
+# Warning: This assumes that your predictions are also the most recent day.
+If they don't line up, errors will be high.
 import ccxt
 allcex_x = ccxt.binance().fetch_ohlcv('ETH/USDT', '1d')
 allcex_unixtimes = np.asarray([inner[0] for inner in allcex_x])